 - 1. From the navigation panel, go to General > AiProtection. - 2.
-From the AiProtection main page, click on Network Protection. - 3.
-From the Two-Way IPS pane, click ON.
+From the AiProtection main page, click Two-Way IPS.

-Infected Device Prevention and Blocking
+3.6.4 Infected Device Prevention and Blocking

 This feature prevents infected devices from communicating personal information or infected status to external parties.